kaby76/AntlrVSIX/doc/basic.md

 # Basic Editing of a Grammar

+Prior to using the AntlrVSIX extension, you should install the Java runtime, the "complete" Antlr tool jar, and update your environment with JAVA_HOME, Antlr4ToolPath.
+You should have this so you can perform builds.
+You can use the extension without these, but you won't be able to build and debug your Antlr program.

-AntlrVSIX works with Antlr version 4 grammars.
-The extension recognizes Antlr4 grammars with suffices .g or .g4, and will not recognize a grammar with any other suffix.
+AntlrVSIX supports editing of Antlr version 4 grammars.
+Grammar files must end with a .g4 suffix.
 A grammar that cannot be parsed will affect what features are available from the extension.
 Grammars can be split into multiple files, but they must be added to a Visual Studio C# or C++ Project in order for the tool to keep track of